adobe/spectrum-web-components/packages/overlay/README.md

 ## Example

-Leveraging the `trigger` attribut to pass an ID reference to another element with in the same DOM tree that will be the element from which the overlay is positioned when open.
-Add an interaction type `click`, `hover`, or `longpress` to the `trigger` attribute, separated from the ID reference by an `@` symbol and the overlay will bind itself to the referenced element via the DOM events associated with that interaction.
-The `<sp-button>` below has an id of `trigger`, so when the `<sp-overlay>` is provided the `trigger` attribute with the value `trigger@click` it associated itself to the `<sp-button>` and toggles its open state when that button is clicked.
+Leverage the `trigger` attribute to pass an ID reference to another element with in the same DOM tree, your overlay will be positioned in relation to this element.
+When the ID reference is followed by an `@` symbol and interaction type, like `click`, `hover`, or `longpress`, the overlay will bind itself to the referenced element via the DOM events associated with that interaction.
+For example, the `<sp-button>` below has an id of `trigger`, and the `<sp-overlay>` is provided the `trigger` attribute with the value `trigger@click`.
+This creates an association between the overlay and the `<sp-button>` that opens the overlay when the button is clicked.

 ```html
 <sp-button id="trigger">Overlay Trigger</sp-button>